 ABSTRACT

-Background: Previous clinical trails have shown that probiotic consumption may improve blood glucose control.
+Background: Previous clinical trials indicate that probiotic consumption may improve blood glucose control.

-Objective: The aim of this systematic review was to address the effects of probiotics on glycaemic control using a meta-analysis of randomized, controlled trails.
+Objective: We investigated the effects of probiotics on glycemic control with a meta-analysis of randomized, controlled trails.

-Design: PubMed, Embase, Cochrane Library and Clinicaltrial.gov were searched until O 2014 to identify eligible articles.
-Meta-analysis using a random-effects model was chosen to analyze the impact of combined trails.
+Design: The authors searched in PubMed, Embase, Cochrane Library, and Clinicaltrial.gov for eligible articles up to october 2014.
+A meta-analysis using a random-effects model was used to analyze combined trails.

-Results: Meta-analysis of seventeen randomized controlled trails involving 1,105 participants showed that probiotic consumption, compared with placebo, produced a significant reduction of 0.31 mmol/L (95% CI 0.56, 0.06; p=0.02) in fasting blood glucose.
-The pooled mean difference in insulin was -1.17μU/ml (95% CI -2.17, -0.41; p=0.004) and mean difference in homeostasis model assessment-insulin resistant (HOMA-IR) was 0.48 (95% CI -0.83, -0.13; p=0.007).
-Subgroup analysis suggested a more significant improvement in glucose in hyperglycemic participants than in normoglycaemic ones.
-A greater reduction was found with multispecies as compared with single species of probiotic.
-Duration of intervention ≤ 8 weeks did not result in a significant reduction in glucose.
-Furthermore, subgroup analysis of trails with daily dose of probiotics <1011 colony-forming units did not present a significant effect on glycaemic control.
+Results: A meta-analysis of seventeen randomized controlled trials involving 1,105 participants indicated that probiotic consumption, compared with placebo, reduced fasting glucose 0.31 mmol/L (95% CI 0.56, 0.06; p=0.02).
+The pooled mean difference in insulin was -1.17 U/mL (95% CI -2.17, -0.41; p=0.004) and the mean difference in homeostasis model assessment-insulin resistant (HOMA-IR) was 0.48 (95% CI -0.83, -0.13; p=0.007).
+Subgroup analysis suggested better improvement in glucose in hyperglycemic participants than in normoglycemic ones.
+Better glucose control was obtained with multispecies probiotics compared to single-species probiotics.
+The duration of intervention ≤ 8 weeks did not significantly reduce glucose.
+Furthermore, subgroup analysis of trials with a daily dose of probiotic (< 1011 colony-forming units, CFUs) did not change glycemic control.

-Conclusions: The present meta-analysis indicates that probiotic consumption may improve glycaemic control by a modest degree, with potentially greater effect when multiple species of probiotic are consumed, the duration is more than 8 weeks, or daily dose is ≥1011 colony-forming units.
+Conclusions: Probiotic consumption may improve glycemic control modestly and this effect is greater with a multispecies probiotic used for more than 8 weeks, with a daily dose of ≥ 1011 CFUs.

 Introduction